Sharp large deviation results for sums of independent random variables

-The scope of this paper is to give several improvements on Bernstein's inequalities (\ref{fg31}) and (\ref{Beiq}) for sums of non-bounded random variables instead of sums of bounded (from above) random variables, which are considered in Talagrand \cite{Ta95}, Bentkus \cite{Be04} and Pinelis \cite{P12}.
-Moreover, some sharp lower bounds are also given, which are not considered by Talagrand, Bentkus and Pinelis.
+The scope of this paper is to give several improvements on Bernstein's inequalities (\ref{fg31}), (\ref{Bersteidnsiq}) and Bennett's inequality (\ref{Beiq}) for sums of non-bounded random variables instead of sums of bounded (from above) random variables, which are considered in Talagrand \cite{Ta95}, Bentkus \cite{Be04} and Pinelis \cite{P12}.
+Moreover, some tight lower bounds are also given, which were not considered by Talagrand \cite{Ta95}, Bentkus \cite{Be04} and Pinelis \cite{P12}.
+In particular, we improve Talagrand's inequality to an {\em equality}, which will imply simple large deviation expansions.
 We also show that our bound can be used to improve a recent upper bound on tail probabilities due to Pinelis \cite{P12}.

 Our approach is based on the conjugate distribution technique due to Cram\'{e}r, which becomes a standard for obtaining sharp large deviation expansions.
-We refine the technique inspired by Talagrand \cite{Ta95} and Grama and Haeusler \cite{GH00}, and derive sharp bounds for the cumulant function to obtain precise upper bounds on tail probabilities under Bernstein's condition.
+We refine the technique inspired by Talagrand \cite{Ta95} and Grama and Haeusler \cite{GH00} (see also \cite{FGL13,F13}), and derive sharp bounds for the cumulant function to obtain precise upper bounds on tail probabilities under Bernstein's condition.